SKIP TO PAGE CONTENT

 Withdrawal from College

 College withdrawal is available for students who, because of personal hardship, can no longer attend any classes.
-A student may withdraw from college at any time up to one week prior to the beginning of final exams for the part of term on the student's schedule.
+A student may withdraw from college at any time up to one week before the beginning of final exams for the part of the term on the student's schedule.
 Students who desire to withdraw from college should contact their advisor or the Counseling Center to begin the process.
 Students are responsible for completing the College Withdrawal process which includes:

 Procedure for College Withdrawal

-1. Student meets/discusses withdrawal with instructor, Division Head, Counseling Center, or Instruction Office.
+1. Student meets/discusses withdrawal with the instructor, Division Head, Counseling Center, or Instruction Office.
 (Online classes may talk to eLearning Office)

-2. Student & Instructor complete form together.
+2. Student & Instructor complete the form together.

 8. Student contacts Business Office:

-Withdrawal period begins the day after drop/add and ends on the Monday one week before final exams.
+The withdrawal period begins the day after drop/add and ends on the Monday one week before final exams.
 Online classes will follow the MSVCC calendar withdrawal ending dates.

-$25 withdrawal fee waived in extenuating circumstances, as determined by the Vice President of Finance/Business Office.
+The withdrawal fee waived in extenuating circumstances, as determined by the Vice President of Finance/Business Office.

 College Credit